microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

      /// This option requires the caller has adminitrative privileges.
     ScopeIsSystem = 0x00000002,
 };
-DEFINE_ENUM_FLAG_OPERATORS(MddTryCreatePackageDependencyOptions)
+DEFINE_ENUM_FLAG_OPERATORS(MddCreatePackageDependencyOptions)

 enum class MddPinPackageDependencyLifetimeKind
 {
     /// The current process is the lifetime artifact.
 The package dependency
-    /// is implicitly unpinned when the process terminates.
+    /// is implicitly deleted when the process terminates.
     Process = 0,

     /// The lifetime artifact is an absolute filename or path.
-    /// The package dependency is implicitly unpinned when this is deleted.
+    /// The package dependency is implicitly deleted when this is deleted.
     FilePath = 1,

     /// The lifetime artifact is a registry key in the format
     /// 'root\\subkey' where root is one of the following: HKLM, HKCU, HKCR, HKU.
-    /// The package dependency is implicitly unpinned when this is deleted.
+    /// The package dependency is implicitly deleted when this is deleted.
     RegistryKey = 2,
 }